Mint-Blockchain/mint-node/README.md

 ### Usage

-1. Select the network you want to run and set `CONDUIT_NETWORK` env variable.
-You will need to know the `slug` of the network.
-You can find this in the Conduit console.
-For public networks you can use the table above.
+1. Select the network you want to run and set Slug to `CONDUIT_NETWORK` env variable.
 Example:
 ```
-# for Mode Mainnet
+# for Mainnet
-export CONDUIT_NETWORK=mode-mainnet-0
+export CONDUIT_NETWORK=mint-mainnet-0
 ```

-Note: The external nodes feature must be enabled on the network for this to work.
-For the public networks above this is already set.

 2. Download the required network configuration with: